janus-idp/backstage-showcase/showcase-docs/getting-started.md

      - `${DYNATRACE_API_URL}`: The URL to the Dynatrace API
      - `{DYNATRACE_ACCESS_TOKEN}`: API access token (see [documentation](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication)) with `entities.read`,`problems.read` permissions.
 It will also need one of the following permissions: `DataExport`, `ExternalSyntheticIntegration`, or `ReadSyntheticData`.

+   - Enabling Authentication in Showcase

+     - There are currently three options for sign on providers within the showcase app.
+The availability of the sign on providers are determined by the variable set under `auth.environment`.

+     - To enable the GitHub and Guest sign on providers, add the following to the config file

+     ```yaml
+     auth:
+       environment: development
+       providers:
+         github:
+           development:
+             clientId: ${GITHUB_APP_CLIENT_ID}
+             clientSecret: ${GITHUB_APP_CLIENT_SECRET}
+     ```

+     - To enable the oauth2Proxy sign on provider, add the following to the config file.
+GitHub will still need to be included and configured as it is relied on by the GitHub plugins.

+     ```yaml
+     auth:
+       environment: production
+       providers:
+         github:
+           production:
+             clientId: ${GITHUB_APP_CLIENT_ID}
+             clientSecret: ${GITHUB_APP_CLIENT_SECRET}
+         oauth2Proxy: {}
+     ```

 3. Run `yarn install` to install the dependencies

 4. Start the application using `yarn start`